nikryden/Retrogame-Handler/README.md

 ![](http://timeonline.se/RGHandler/images/TimeOnlineLogoV3.png)

 Retrogame Handler!
 Easy to use handler for Retro handheld consoles with built in FTP.
+I have don this project firstly for my own needs so please have patience.
+If you have some free time and like to help with coding or testing or have sugestions, contact me on [reddit](https://www.reddit.com/user/nikryd/)

 ## Warning!
 This is a Alpha build and it is used at your own risk.

 [Please backup Existing Firmware](http://wagnerstechtalk.com/rg350tips/#Backup_Existing_Firmware)